Table of Contents[Hide][Show]

 Instead of a Basket, Give Your Child a Flower Pot

-In the pot, put a small pair of gloves, a pack of heirloom seeds and a small shovel and let your child grow his or her own container garden.
+In the pot, put a small pair of gloves, a pack of heirloom seeds, and a small shovel, and let your child grow their own container garden.
 There are even pre-made totes for this.
 Herbs are one easy option, and kids can use them in the kitchen!
-This is guaranteed to provide longer lasting fun than plastic toys and pixie sticks.
+This is guaranteed to provide fun longer than plastic toys and pixie sticks.

 Check Out Thrift Stores

 We are on a budget, and doing Easter baskets for each kid sure adds up!
 Check out local thrift stores for some fun gifts for Easter baskets.
-For instance, one year our kids got a movie, a book, and some shoes each, and I spent less than $10 on all of it.
+For instance, one year each of our kids got a movie, a book, and some shoes, and I spent less than $10 total.